Hello-Ship-Code/DS-with-C/02-Recursion/README.md

 ### Optimizing exponentail

-- If we divide the the exponential then the number calculations will be reduced & we can achive time complxity.
+- If we divide the the exponential then the number calculations will be reduced & we can achive time complexity.

 ![exponenetial](../Images/Exponential_2.png)